We Welcome Your Application to Join Us!

 The flow of applications starts in July and peaks in January/February.
 Some groups fill by the December holidays, and others will have space into the late spring.
 Our advice?
 Apply as soon as possible — it only takes a few minutes — and we’ll get to work right away to find a great spot for you.

 Call (413.458.9672) or email (firstname.lastname@example.org).
 We look forward to hearing from you.

 College: College of Wooster

-Originally from Romeo, Michigan, I am a rising junior at the College of Wooster where I major in environmental studies and minor in education.
+Originally from Romeo, Michigan, I am a junior at the College of Wooster where I major in environmental studies and minor in education.
 Given these interests, I seek out experiential learning opportunities whenever possible.
 My freshman fall, I joined our outdoor club, and now I plan and lead trips for students to places like the Smokies and the Grand Canyon.
 During the spring of my sophomore year, I interned at a sixth grade outdoor education camp and conducted a research project investigating how demographics influence children’s growth during camp.
 In the fall, I plan to study environmental action alongside Australian Aboriginals and consider how our relationships with nature may vary.
-In my free time, I enjoy playing ultimate Frisbee with friends, sketching and climbing trees.
+In my free time, I enjoy playing ultimate Frisbee with friends, sketching, and climbing trees.

 In 2019, I led Appalachian Trail Challenge.
 I love leading for Overland and providing a supportive environment for my students in which we can challenge ourselves together.
 I have never found a better teacher than nature, and I look forward to sharing the joy of curiosity with my groups in 2020.